puppetlabs/puppetdb/documentation/connect_puppet_server.markdown

 [report_format]: ./api/wire_format/report_format_v5.html
 [puppetdb_server_urls]: ./puppetdb_connection.html#serverurls

-> Note: To use PuppetDB, your site's Puppet master(s) must be running
+> Note: To use PuppetDB, your site's Puppet Server(s) must be running
 > Puppet version 5.0.0 or later.

-After PuppetDB is installed and running, configure your master to use it.
-When properly connected to PuppetDB, the master does the following:
+After PuppetDB is installed and running, configure your Puppet Server to use it.
+When properly connected to PuppetDB, the Puppet Server does the following:

 * Send every node's catalog, facts, and reports to PuppetDB
 * Query PuppetDB when compiling node catalogs that collect [exported resources][exported]

 > Note: if you've [installed PuppetDB using the PuppetDB module][install_via_module], then the `puppetdb::master::config` class is taking care of all of this for you.

- **Working on your Puppet master server(s),** follow all of the instructions below:
+ **Working on your Puppet Server(s),** follow all of the instructions below:

 ## Step 1: Install plug-ins

-Currently, Puppet masters need additional Ruby plug-ins in order to use PuppetDB.
+Currently, Puppet Servers need additional Ruby plug-ins in order to use PuppetDB.
 Unlike custom facts or functions, these cannot be loaded from a module and must be installed in Puppet's main source directory.

 ### On platforms with packages